eaplatanios/tensorflow_scala/README.md

   tensor(2 :: 5, ---, 1) // is equivalent to numpy's 'tensor[2:5, ..., 1]'
   ```
 - Useful implicits that make using the library almost as simple as using
-  the Python API, which retaining type-safety (for the most part).
+  the Python API, while retaining type-safety (for the most part).

 ## How to Start